caltechlibrary/dibs/README.md

 ### ⓸ _Start a local DIBS server_ for testing

-For local experimentation and development, the script [`run-server`](run-server) can be used to start a local copy of the server.
+For local experimentation and development only, the script [`run-server`](run-server) can be used to start a local copy of the server.
 It assumes you are in the current directory, and it takes a few arguments for controlling its behavior:

 ```sh
 ./run-server -h
 ```

-In a real installation, DIBS needs a single-signon system such as [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth_Single_Sign-on_architecture) on the server to provide user authentication.
+In a real installation, DIBS needs a single sign-on system such as [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth_Single_Sign-on_architecture) on the server to provide user authentication.
 This is not the situation in a local development server, and so for demo/debugging purposes, the `run-server` command lets you tell DIBS that a specific user has already been authenticated.
 Using the example user from above, you can start a local DIBS server in debug mode like this:

 ```
 ./run-server -m debug -u dibsuser